K&J Magnetics mascot, Joe Magneato

 Shown here is the setup we finally got working ourselves.

-If you’re crazy enough to try constructing one of these yourself, here is a PDF drawing of the base you can try.
-If you can 3D print, here is a link to Thingiverse to find our models for the top and the base.
+If you're crazy enough to try constructing one of these yourself, download the PDF drawing of base that you can try.
+If you can 3D print, Thingiverse models for the top and the base.
 Consider getting a D68PC-RB magnet to help identify the poles.
-Even if you’re wildly successful, be prepared to spend many hours getting it right.
-We've spent way too many evening hours strugging with this one!
+Even if you're wildly successful, be prepared to spend many hours getting it right.
+We've spent way too many evening hours struggling with this one!

 (We don't sell these levitating tops.)